HyperSkys/Hot-Single-Moms-Detector/README.md

 ### I WANT TO LEAVE GOOD REVIEW HOW DO I???

-Okay first you are going to need to give me your credit card number that will be a good review also don't forgot the expiration date on the front and the special little numbers on the back of your card
+Okay first you are going to need to give me your credit card number that will be a good review also don't forgot the expiration date on the front and the special little numbers on the back of your card please